scientific-python/specs/meta-spec-0000.md

 That said, SPECs only serve a meaningful purpose if they are adopted by several projects—and their authority largely stems from the extent to which they are.

-In practice, this means that SPECs will be tightly integrated with core projects, but have to remain flexible enough for projects to implement them according to their own constraints.
+In practice, this means that SPECs will be tightly integrated with the Core Projects (see [MetaSPEC 2 — Core Projects]({{< relref "/specs/meta-spec-0002.md" >}}) for details), but have to remain flexible enough for projects to implement them according to their own constraints.

 ## Format